MicrosoftDocs/OData-docs/Odata-docs/client/v6/batch-operations.md

 ```

 ## Relative URIs in Batch Requests
-There are instances where an odata service is behind a load balancer which usually rewrites the outer Uri but not the internal URIs such that the request going out from the client looks like:
+There are instances where an odata service is behind a load balancer which usually rewrites the outer URI but not the internal URIs such that the request going out from the client looks like:

 ```html
 	POST https://myservice.com/$batch HTTP/1.1